 Arts West enhances opportunities for our students to contribute to the dynamism of the Arts community and provides both a physical and metaphorical home for our suite of undergraduate programs.
-The redevelopment occupies a central position within the Arts Precinct, encouraging connection and learning between the Faculty of Arts and the University's rich Cultural Collections.
+The redevelopment occupies a central position within the Arts Precinct, encouraging connection and learning between the Faculty of Arts and the University's rich Museums and Collections.

 A place to relax on campus

 Students will experience an engaging space in which they can learn and study.
 Both the building and its surrounds offers a range of formal and informal spaces for study, peer-to-peer learning, student enrichment activities and a place to relax on campus.
 The Arts precinct is a place for students to identify with and connect to through the Arts West building.